 This means your beneficiary only has ten years to withdraw the funds from the account.
-We typically recommend that the beneficiaries spread out these withdrawals over the entire 10 years because the withdrawals will be treated as taxable income.
-Taking all the money within one year will most likely place the beneficiary in a higher tax bracket and cause more money to be paid in taxes.
-Spreading the withdrawals over 10 years can spread that tax liability and potentially keep more money in the beneficiary’s pocket.
+We typically recommend that beneficiaries consider spreading out these withdrawals over the entire 10-year period, as the withdrawals will be treated as taxable income.

-However, if the owner feels the need to structure the withdrawals to prevent a large tax liability or if they want to limit direct access to the funds, a trust could be listed as the account beneficiary.
-This means the trust would become the account owner at death, and then the assets would be distributed based on the trust guidelines.
+If the beneficiary is responsible and understands these tax repercussions, there is no harm in listing them directly as the account beneficiary.
+However, if the owner feels the need to structure the withdrawals to help prevent a large tax liability or wants to limit direct access to the funds, a trust could be listed as the account beneficiary.

-This could be specifically useful when the beneficiary is an irresponsible adult, a minor child, or an individual with special needs, or when the original owner wants to list the successive beneficiary on the newly inherited account.
-There are many reasons why an individual may prefer to assign the account to a trust rather than an individual directly.
-These are a few examples, but there are certainly more, and the more complex a situation is, the more likely a trust may be the beneficial route.
+There are many reasons why an individual may prefer to assign the account to a trust rather than to an individual directly.
+These are a few examples, but there are certainly more, and we believe the more complex a situation is, the more likely a trust may be the more beneficial route.

-Potential Downsides of Naming a Trust
+Potential Drawbacks of Naming a Trust as Beneficiary

 However, there are some downsides to listing the trust as the beneficiary.
-Various types of trusts are available, so it is important to ensure that you have the correct estate planning tools in place.
+There are various types of trusts available, so it is important to ensure that you have the correct estate planning tools in place.
 Some trusts require that the inherited assets be distributed over a 5-year timeframe instead of the standard 10 years.
-Also, some trusts are able to retain income and RMD’s within the trust, but then this could also trigger a higher level of taxation since trusts are taxed at the top tax rate.

-The taxation and distribution rules of the trust depend on if it is a See Through trust or if the trust is setup for a Conduit or Accumulation purposes.
-This is why it is important to meet with your estate planning attorney to determine the type of trust best fits your situation.
+This is why it is essential to consult with your estate planning attorney to determine the type of trust that is most suitable for your specific situation.
 Sometimes, it may be appropriate to have more than one trust depending on the complexity of the estate.

 • Under the Secure Act of 2019, retirement assets must be fully distributed to the beneficiary within a 10-year timeframe.